phelipetls/blog/content/posts/extending-vim-with-ripgrep/index.md

 endif
 ```

-At first, it was not obvious to me how would I use beyond `:grep foo`.
-So I
+At first, it was not obvious to me how I could use it beyond `:grep foo`, so I
-want to share how I use it.
+want to share how I do.

 # Common use cases